qyouurcs/HCI_VISTA/README.md

 VFind is an Android App that you use for shopping.
 The main features of VFind is two-folds: 1).
 Image Based Search Engine and 2).
 Automatically Object Detection and Voice Control.

 Don't know the name of the brand or the item?
-No problem, take a picture!
+No problem, just take a picture, paste a URL!
 Don't want to type characters?
 No problem, just say what you want!
 VFind will do everything for you.

 Features:
 ==================================